jamesw201/infrastructure-graph/README.md

 # Notes
 - Build it initially as a cli app with local policies (a bit like cloud-custodian but offline).
+- Parse cloud-custodian policies and turn them into AST-like structure.
+This way the tool can even do checks on the Policies to ensure they are sound.
+- End-goal: have a separate repo for policies which builds a binary of them.
+This can then be pulled each time the tool is run to get up to date Policies.

 # Tasks